 Why Illinois?

-Illinois boasts strong theoretical, observational, and computational groups that study the Universe as revealed through multiple "messengers": high-energy particles and electromagnetic and gravitational waves.
-We pride ourselves on working closely with students, and we support them with teaching or research assistantships and stipends throughout their time here and engage them as scholars-in-training.
-Our department members participate in and make use of world class observational facilities, described in our Instrumentation and Observation pages, and leverage expertise in computing and survey science at the National Center for Supercomputing Applications through the Center for Astrophysical Surveys (CAPS).
-We also work closely with our colleagues at Illinois Physics, through units such as the Illinois Center for Advanced Studies of the Universe (ICASU).
-Our students lead research at the cutting-edge of astrophysics and go on to successful careers, both in academia and industry.
+Illinois boasts strong theoretical, observational, and computational groups that study the Universe as revealed through multiple astrophysical "messengers": high-energy particles and electromagnetic and gravitational waves.
+We pride ourselves on working closely with students as scholars-in-training.
+We endeavor to support them with teaching or research assistantships and stipends throughout their time here.
+Our department members participate in and use world-class observational facilities, described in our Instrumentation and Observation pages, and leverage computing and survey science expertise at the National Center for Supercomputing Applications through the Center for Astrophysical Surveys (CAPS).
+We also work closely with our Illinois Physics colleagues through units such as the Illinois Center for Advanced Studies of the Universe (ICASU).
+Our students lead research at the cutting-edge of theoretical, computational, and observational astrophysics and go on to successful careers in academia and industry.

 Admission Requirements